EmpiresCommunity/SharedGamemode/Readme.md

 Scenarios have a list of Actions that are taken whe the scenario is made active.
 Actions include:

 * `ActivateScenario` - Activate another scenario, allowing for scenario composition
-* `DeactivateScenario` - Deactiavte another scenario by gameplay tag query
+* `DeactivateScenario` - Deactivate another scenario by gameplay tag query
 * `ChangeMap` - Transition the game/server to another map.
 This clears all other scenarios when activated
 * `StreamLevelInstance` - Streams in a LevelInstanceDynamic for a given list of levels.
 * `AddComponents` - Adds components to the Modular Gameplay Framework subsystem, so actors registered and listening for components will receive them